 Welcome to the first in our Student Stories series where we hear from Digital Mums about their experiences completing our training and their thoughts upon completing it.
-First up is Vicki Harper, a very recent graduate from our Strategic Social Media Manager Programme.
+First up is Vicki Harper, a very recent graduate from our Associate Programme.

 It's week 20 - final report week.
 My Programme Partner is very happy with the campaign, I've uploaded my analytics to Moodle and my cohort of JK Rowlings are a mixture of shattered and giddy with the excitement at this week’s final hangout.